 Save Our Soils

-First of all listen to what some of the pupils engaged in the project had to say on the issues.
+During the first phase of Save Our Soils we captured the activities and many of the pupils experiences on film.
+Listen to what some of the pupils engaged in the project had to say on the issues.

 For the Medlock Primary case study click here.